Sally Keeble

-Sally Curtis Keeble (born 13 October 1951) is a British Labour Party politician.
+Sally Curtis Keeble (born 13 October 1951) is a British Labour Party politician who is the Leader of the Labour group on West Northamptonshire Council.
 She was the Member of Parliament (MP) for Northampton North from the 1997 to 2010 general elections, when she lost her seat to the Conservative Party candidate Michael Ellis.
 She had previously been Leader of Southwark Council from 1990 to 1993.
 Keeble stood as Labour's candidate for her former constituency in the three elections following her 2010 defeat, losing on all three occasions to Ellis.

 Early life

-Keeble went to the independent Cheltenham Ladies' College, and later attended St Hugh's College, Oxford, gaining a BA degree in Theology in 1973, and a BA in Sociology from the University of South Africa in 1981.
+Keeble went to the independent Cheltenham Ladies' College, and later attended St Hugh's College, Oxford, gaining a BA degree in theology in 1973, and a BA in sociology from the University of South Africa in 1981.
 Her father was the British diplomat Sir Curtis Keeble, a former ambassador to East Germany and the USSR.
-Before entering Parliament, she was a journalist in South Africa for the Daily News in Durban from 1973–79 and then in Birmingham for the Birmingham Post from 1978–83.
-She then worked for the Labour Party as a Press Officer at Labour Headquarters from 1983–84, then the Inner London Education Authority where she was Assistant Director for External Relations from 1984–86, and was Head of Communications for the GMB trade union from 1986–90 before becoming a full-time council leader in Inner London.
-She was a public affairs consultant from 1995–97.
+Before entering Parliament, she was a journalist in South Africa for the Daily News in Durban from 1973 to 1979 and then in Birmingham for the Birmingham Post from 1978 to 1983.
+She then worked for the Labour Party as a Press Officer at Labour Headquarters from 1983 to 1984, then the Inner London Education Authority where she was assistant director for External Relations from 1984 to 1986, and was Head of Communications for the GMB trade union from 1986 to 1990 before becoming a full-time council leader in Inner London.
+She was a public affairs consultant from 1995 to 1997.